ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 <br>

-The chart reveals that each movie is directed by  a unique set directors, highlighting the diverse director compositions across the ten top-rated movies.
+The chart reveals that each movie is directed by  a unique set of directors, highlighting the diverse director compositions across the ten top-rated movies.

 ---